 How the acid is applied:

-You or your doctor will apply the acid with a brush, cotton swab, or gauze for all types of chemical peels.
+You or your doctor will apply the acid with a brush, cotton swab, or gauze for all chemical peels.
 I prefer the gauze, properly squeezed to prevent it from dripping because it can be dangerous.

 Does The chemical peel burn or hurt?